Aliases for FBXL2 Gene

 GeneCards Summary for FBXL2 Gene

-FBXL2 (F-Box And Leucine-Rich Repeat Protein 2) is a Protein Coding gene.
-GO annotations related to this gene include ubiquitin-protein transferase activity and calmodulin binding.
-An important paralog of this gene is FBXL16.
+FBXL2 (F-Box And Leucine Rich Repeat Protein 2) is a Protein Coding gene.
+Diseases associated with FBXL2 include Hepatitis C Virus.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity and protein phosphatase binding.
+An important paralog of this gene is FBXL20.

 UniProtKB/Swiss-Prot for FBXL2 Gene

 Calcium-activated substrate recognition component of the SCF (SKP1-cullin-F-box protein) E3 ubiquitin-protein ligase complex, SCF(FBXL2), which mediates the ubiquitination and subsequent proteasomal degradation of target proteins.
 Unlike many F-box proteins, FBXL2 does not seem to target phosphodegron within its substrates but rather calmodulin-binding motifs and is thereby antagonized by calmodulin.
 This is the case for the cyclins CCND2 and CCND3 which polyubiquitination and subsequent degradation are inhibited by calmodulin.
-Through CCND2 and CCND3 degradation may induce cell-cycle arrest in G(0).
-SCF(FBXL2) may also mediate PIK3R2 ubiquitination and proteasomal degradation thereby regulating phosphatidylinositol 3-kinase signaling and indirectly autophagy (PubMed:22323446, PubMed:22020328, PubMed:23604317).
-PCYT1A monoubiquitination by SCF(FBXL2) and subsequent degradation may regulate synthesis of phosphatidylcholine, which is utilized for formation of membranes and of pulmonary surfactant (By similarity).
+Through CCND2 and CCND3 degradation induces cell-cycle arrest in G(0) (PubMed:22020328, PubMed:22323446).
+SCF(FBXL2) also mediates PIK3R2 ubiquitination and proteasomal degradation thereby regulating phosphatidylinositol 3-kinase signaling and autophagy (PubMed:23604317).
+PCYT1A monoubiquitination by SCF(FBXL2) and subsequent degradation regulates synthesis of phosphatidylcholine, which is utilized for formation of membranes and of pulmonary surfactant (By similarity).